openstack-archive/puppet-glare/README.md

 Overview
 --------

 The glare module is a part of [OpenStack](https://www.openstack.org), an effort by the OpenStack infrastructure team to provide continuous integration testing and code review for OpenStack and OpenStack community projects not part of the core software.
-The module its self is used to flexibly configure and manage the FIXME service for OpenStack.
+The module its self is used to flexibly configure and manage the glare service for OpenStack.

 Module Description
 ------------------